Multi-robot task allocation for safe planning against stochastic hazard dynamics: Two-stage multi-robot safe planning

-\textbf{Objective function.} The goal is to find the task allocation that maximizes the \textit{probability of group success}, that is, the probability of all robots safely finishing their missions.
-However, maximizing the probability of group success is computationally challenging since we need to formulate the stochastic reachability of Section \ref{subsub:controller} over a product state space considering the robot fleet.
-Thus, we introduce the \textit{multiplicative group success} as an approximation of the objective function.
-It is defined as $ F(\{T_r\}_{r \in R})=\prod_{r \in R} f_r(T_r),$ where the values of $f_r(T_r)$ are obtained by solving the single-robot path planning problem introduced in Section~\ref{sec:low_level} for each $r \in R$.
-In many realistic examples, conditioning on the success of one robot improves the probability of others successfully completing their mission, because it confirms that the hazard propagation is limited in a certain area.
-Under this mild condition, it can be shown that the multiplicative group success is a lower bound to the probability of group success.
-For further discussions and proof, please see \cite[$\S$8.5]{daniel2021thesis}.
+\textbf{Objective function.} The goal is to find a feasible task allocation that maximizes the \textit{probability of group safety}, that is, the probability of all robots safely finishing their missions (assigned tasks) simultaneously.
+Denote this probability by $f_R(\{T_r,\pi_r\}_{r \in R})$ for a fixed set of assigned tasks and control policies, and its optimizer by $\{T_r^\star,\pi_r^\star\}_{r \in R}$.
+However, maximizing the probability of group safety is computationally challenging since it requiries formulating the stochastic reachability of Section \ref{subsub:controller} over a product state space $X^{|R|}$ considering the whole robot fleet in a centralized manner.
+Thus, we introduce the \textit{multiplicative group safety} as an approximation of this objective function.
+It is defined as $ F(\{T_r\}_{r \in R})=\prod_{r \in R} f_r(T_r),$ where the values of $f_r(T_r)$ are obtained by solving the single-robot path planning problem introduced in Section~\ref{sec:low_level}.

+Note that the robots use the same map under the same hazard state evolution, thus, the safety of individual robots are not independent events.
+This implies that the probability of group safety can differ from the multiplicative group safety. {To support this objective function choice, we now show that the multiplicative group safety is a lower bound to the probability of group safety under a mild assumption.
+Specifically, the assumption requires that conditioning on the success/safety of other robots does not decrease the probability of a robot successfully completing its own set of tasks. \looseness=-1